• Skip to primary navigation

 Instructions

 • Microwave the milk and water for about 30 seconds until warm but not hot and add to the bowl of an electric mixer fitted with a dough hook.
 Add melted butter, yeast and brown sugar.
-Mix until combined and let stand for 10 minutes until it becomes foamy.
+Let stand for 10 minutes until it becomes foamy.
 Add salt.

 • On low speed, add 2 cups of the flour and mix for 1 minute.
 Add more flour as needed until the dough is no longer sticky.
 Transfer to an oil rubbed bowl and cover with plastic wrap.
 Let rise for 30 minutes.

-• Return dough to mixing bowl and knead on medium-low speed for 10 minutes until dough is shiny and elastic.
-Return to oiled bowl, cover with plastic and let rise in a warm place for 1 hour or until doubled.
+• Return dough to mixing bowl and knead on medium-low speed for 10 minutes until dough is shiny and pulls away from the bowl.
+Return to the oiled bowl, cover with plastic and let rise in a warm place for 1 hour or until doubled.

 • Preheat oven to 400º.
 Line a baking sheet with parchment paper and set aside.